-- · Reversing Taliban momentum through sustained military action by the United States, our allies, and the Afghans: - Denying the Taliban access to and control of key population and production centers and lines of communications; Disrupting the Taliban outside secured areas and preventing al-Qaeda from regaining sanctuary in Afghanistan; Description to layed a manageable by the Afghan National Security. - Degrading the Taliban to levels manageable by the Afghan National Security Forces: - Increasing the size and capability of the ANSF and employing other local forces selectively to begin transitioning security responsibility to the Afghan Government within 18 months; and - Selectively building the capacity of the Afghan Government, particularly in key ministries.
+- · Reversing Taliban momentum through sustained military action by the United States, our allies, and the Afghans: - Denying the Taliban access to and control of key population and production centers and lines of communications; Disrupting the Taliban outside secured areas and preventing al-Qaeda from regaining sanctuary in Afghanistan; - Degrading the Taliban to levels manageable by the Afghan National Security Forces: - Increasing the size and capability of the ANSF and employing other local forces selectively to begin transitioning security responsibility to the Afghan Government within 18 months; and - Selectively building the capacity of the Afghan Government, particularly in key ministries.

 This approach is not open-ended "nation building."
-It is neither necessary nor fea-sible to create a modern, centralized, Western-style Afghan nation-state-the likes of which has never been seen in that country.
+It is neither necessary nor feasible to create a modern, centralized, Western-style Afghan nation-state-the likes of which has never been seen in that country.
 Nor does it entail pacifying every village and conducting textbook counterinsurgency from one end of Afghanistan to the other.